Academically/Intellectually Gifted Program (AIG) » Frequently Asked Questions

 A

 If a student does not exhibit a need for differentiation at the time of initial screening, he/she is not excluded from future consideration.
 The school's Gifted Education Team reviews outstanding student work samples and can “wait and watch” for a student to indicate a need for differentiation during the next school year.
-If the student’s work and other criteria indicate a possible need the next school year, the team can decide to do further testing.
+If the student’s work and other criteria indicate a possible need for the next school year, the team can decide to do further testing.
 If those results are similar to the first, no future testing would take place until further academic performance indicates a need.
 In addition, the Gifted Education Team can review test results from a private psychologist, if available.

 4) Q If my child was receiving gifted services in another school district, does that mean he/she will automatically continue those services in Davidson County?